 The Astrological Psychology Association: The Huber Method of Astrology

 The Astrological Psychology Association (APA) was founded on 8 June 1983, at 12.30pm, in London, to enable English-speaking students to study and use the psychological approach to astrological interpretation developed by the Swiss couple, Bruno and Louise Huber.
-APA offers foundation and diploma course modules, an online journal, bookshop, and discussion groups.

 Bruno and Louise Huber became interested in astrology in the 1940s and, after Bruno heard Roberto Assagioli lecturing at the Psychosynthesis Institute in Florence, he changed from studying science to psychology and philosophy.
 For several years the couple undertook client-centred research with Assagioli, whose publications include The Act of Will and Transpersonal Development: The Dimension Beyond Psychosynthesis.
 They are also indebted to Alice Bailey’s Esoteric Astrology.